 We continue to work with NHS, education and charity partners to make sure that epilepsy does not become a barrier to children and young people having access to the support they need and to being fully included in society.
-The inclusion of epilepsy in NHS England's Core20PLUS5 children's health inequalities framework, as one of the five key childhood health conditions, is an important breakthrough in recognising epilepsy alongside other serious, chronic childhood conditions.
+The inclusion of epilepsy in NHS England's Core2OPLUS5 children's health inequalities framework, as one of the five key childhood health conditions, is an important breakthrough in recognising epilepsy alongside other serious, chronic childhood conditions.
 We also collaborated with the Association for Young People's Health on an illuminating report into the experiences of young people with epilepsy from communities that experience marginalisation.

-England Epilepsy Oversight Group (EOG).
+During 2023-24, I continued to co-chair the NHS England Epilepsy Oversight Group (EOG).
 It was great to see the four key priority areas included in a new NHS bundle of care for childhood epilepsy, which was published by NHS England in November 2023.
 There are also other reasons to be optimistic.
 As evidenced in the Epilepsy12 2024 audit report, published in July, the NHS bundle of care comes in addition to improved access to paediatricians with expertise in epilepsy and epilepsy specialist nurses, as well as improvements in care planning and Individual Healthcare Plans in schools.